-The gas/electric water heater has a dual power feature.
-It can operate from propane gas or 110volt house current; or it can use both at the same time for quicker recovery at times when you are using a lot of hot water.
+The Gas/Electric Water Heater has a dual power feature.
+It can operate from propane gas or 120-volt house current, or it can use both at the same time for quicker recovery at times when you are using a lot of hot water.

-NOTE: Read the Water Heater Operating Guide in your InfoCase for complete safety warnings, operating instructions, and maintenance information before operating the water heater.
+See the Water Heater manufacturer's operation manual provided in your InfoCase for complete operating instructions, safety warnings, and maintenance information before operating the Water Heater.

-Be sure the water heater is filled with water before starting either electric or propane gas operation.
-To fill the water heater, turn the Water Pump touch cell on and open a hot water faucet anywhere in the coach.
-When water begins to flow steadily from the faucet, the water heater is full.
+Be sure the Water Heater is filled with water before starting either electric or propane gas operation.
+To fill the Water Heater, turn the Water Pump switch ON and open a hot water faucet anywhere in the coach.
+When water begins to flow steadily from the faucet, the Water Heater is full.